 The BSHLS requires 120 credits for degree completion.
 See the Trident University Catalog for all requirements and full descriptions of all course offerings.
 Students in the College of Health and Human Services are also required to meet Trident 's general education requirements as specified in our course catalog.

 Choose from the following concentrations:

 - Criminal Justice Administration - This concentration focuses on criminal justice systems, structures, and procedure.
-Courses include Leadership Research Methods; Criminal Justice Systems; and Criminal Procedure.
+Courses include Criminology and Public Policy; Criminal Justice Systems; and Criminal Justice Administration.

 - Cybersecurity - The cybersecurity concentration will begin by examining cybersecurity policy and laws, and then move on to offensive and defensive cyber actions and intelligence gathering.
 Real life scenarios involving threats to our critical infrastructures will be used.

 - Emergency and Disaster Management - This concentration is designed for both military and civilian students with a desire to respond to not only national security matters, but also to hurricanes, earthquakes, toxic spills, and other natural/manmade disasters.
 This concentration will focus on critical infrastructure protection, disaster management, healthcare, and transportation concerns.

 - Leadership - This concentration will focus on integrating knowledge from different perspectives, problem solving and decision making in creative and innovative ways as well as leadership theory and practice.